kfuture2024/code-campus-level1/README.md

 ## Github account
 - Create Github account
-- Create a project with name : code-campus-level1 , (Create with README.md file)
+- Create a repository with name : code-campus-level1 , (Create with README.md file)
 - Clone the newly created project to your computer
 - Make some changes in the README.md file
 - Your changes should be pushed to remote repository